CharlesEvad/RPGSIM/README.md

 =============================
 MEMBERS: Jansean Calub, Jessie Lou Bugarin, Charles Dave Bugarin

 This project is a simple Windows Forms RPG battle simulator that lets two players select their names and characters, then simulates a turn-based battle between them.
-The characters each have unique stats, by classic RPG classes.
+The characters each have unique stats, inspired by classic RPG classes.

 ---